- Page 2 of 2

 In the studio

-I remember saying to George Martin, 'I want a very clean recording.'
-I was into clean sounds - maybe a Beach Boy influence at that point.
+I remember saying to George Martin, ‘I want a very clean recording.’
+I was into clean sounds – maybe a Beach Boys influence at that point.

-The brass was added on 9 January: four flutes, two trumpets, two piccolos and a flugelhorn.
+The first brass overdub was on 9 January: four flutes, two trumpets, two piccolos and a flugelhorn.
 The following day The Beatles added harmony vocals, and the ringing of a handbell whenever the fireman or his engine appeared in the lyrics.

 On 12 January two trumpets, oboes, cor anglais and a double bass were overdubbed.
-The song was then left until 17 January, when the final touch was added.
-This was the song's distinctive piccolo trumpet, played by David Mason, who McCartney had seen performing Bach's Brandenburg Concerto on BBC Two on 11 January.
+‘Penny Lane’ was then left until 17 January, when the final touch was added.
+This was the song’s distinctive piccolo trumpet part, played by David Mason, whom McCartney had seen performing Bach’s Brandenburg Concerto on BBC Two on 11 January.

 Mason was paid £27 10s for his work which, in the absence of any prepared notation, he helped McCartney and Martin write and arrange.